raganwald/wood_and_stones/readme.md

 **games with slightly different rules**

 * In [Gonnect][gonnect], the winner is the first to connect either pair of opposite sides of the board with a single group *or* a player loses when he has no legal move available. *Passing is not allowed*.
-This difference from normal Go are crucial, as it prevents a deadlock where neither player can connect: each player must eventually fill in their territory until they are vulnerable to capture or have no legal moves available.
+This difference from normal Go is crucial, as it prevents a deadlock where neither player can connect: each player must eventually fill in their territory until they are vulnerable to capture or have no legal moves available.

 * In [One Eyed Go][oneeye], suicide is never allowed, even if your play would otherwise capture stones.
 One consequence of this simplification of the rules is that a single eye is enough to make a group safe.